sormuras/compayler/README.md

 With the Prevayler Decorator Compiler you can achive these goals

-1. Encapsulate all transactions executing on a prevalent system in one place, namely an interface.
+* Encapsulate all transactions executing on a prevalent system in one place, namely an interface.

-1. Easily unit test the system implementation without caring for persistence.
+* Easily unit test the system implementation without caring for persistence.

-1. Let the compiler do the tedious work of writing the transaction source code.
+* Let the compiler do the tedious work of writing the transaction source code.

-1. Never instantiate a transaction object by yourself, just call your interface methods.
+* Never instantiate a transaction object by yourself, just call your interface methods.

+* Review/tweak the generated decorator source code.

+* Less overhead compared to a runtime/reflection based solution

 ## Generate decorator class via annotation processor

-First, add compayler-X.Y.jar close to prevayler.jar and configure your build setup to execute annotation processors.
-Then annotate your prevalent interface with `@Compayler.Decorate` and get the decorator class with all serializable transaction and query classes *for free* and at compile time.
+Add compayler-X.Y.jar close to prevayler.jar and configure your build setup to execute annotation processors.
+Then annotate your prevalent interface with `@Compayler.Decorate` and get the decorator class with all serializable transaction and query classes *for free* and ahead of compile time.

 See documentation for [javac](http://docs.oracle.com/javase/8/docs/technotes/tools/windows/javac.html) or [Eclipse](http://www.eclipse.org/jdt/apt/introToAPT.php)